hugsy/CFB/README.md

 simply enter

 ```
-CFB >>> hook <MyDriver>
+CFB >>> hook <DriverPath>
 ```

-For instance
+For instance using the brilliant [HEVD](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver) driver
 ```
-CFB >>> hook \driver\tcpip
+CFB >>> hook \driver\hevd
 ```

-All `DeviceIoControl()` from user-land will be hooked through our driver, which will capture the IRP user data (if any).
-This data will be passed back to the monitor in userland (i.e. the client) that'll inject a thread into the process who emitted that interrupt request, and fuzz the data using a few known strategies like:

- - LSB/MSB {D,Q}WORD bitflip
- - {D,Q}WORD replacement with large known values (0xffffffff, 0x7fffffff, etc.)
+The driver `IRP_MJ_DEVICE_CONTROL` will then be intercepted by the IrpDumper driver: every call to `DeviceIoControl()` to this driver which will be captured and its the IRP user data (if any) pushed to an internal named pipe (by default `\Devices\PIPE\CFB`).

+It is now possible to start the fuzzer GUI that offers several possibilities:

+  - Passive role, by simply monitoring all IRPs in the DataView
+  - Automatically fuzz a specific IOCTL code on a driver using some well-known fuzzing patterns (BitFlip, ByteFlip, Random, etc.)
+  - Hexview, save to disk, modify and/or manually replay a specific IOCTL.

 Once the fuzzing is done, the thread will terminate cleanly.